brettwhitty/jivebunny/README.md

 with unexpected libraries, and to demultiplex while providing an easy to understand quality measure.

-This is work-in-progress.
 For the time being, we have `jivebunny`, which operates on BAM files (and is a bit slow), and `bcl2bam`, which converts BCL to BAM.
-Eventually, both functions will be merged into one tool.
+Ideally, both functions should be merged into one tool.

 Installation